On the geometry of punctual Hilbert schemes on singular curves and their motivic zeta functions: Introduction

 We explicitly determine the image of this morphism.
 In the case of plane curve singularities defined by $x^p - y^q = 0$ with $\gcd(p,q)=1$, or more generally for singularities with monomial semigroups, this allows us to recover a key result from \cite{oblomkov2018hilbert}: $C^{[\Delta]}$ is an affine space, and its dimension is completely determined by the combinatorial invariants of the $\Gamma$-subsemimodule $\Delta$.

-We then analyze an example, see Example \ref{fibration for 6 9 19}, of a plane curve singularity with two Puiseux pairs.
+We also analyze an example of a plane curve singularity with two Puiseux pairs (see Example \ref{fibration for 6 9 19}).
 In this case, the morphism still induces a piecewise trivial fibration, but the dimension of the fiber is not solely governed by the number of minimal generators below $\gamma_\Delta$.
-New phenomenas arise and must be further studied to fully understand the geometry of the strata and the structure of the fibration. \\
+New phenomenas arise and must be further studied to fully understand the geometry of the strata and the structure of this morphism; we think that it is a fibration. \\

 One important application of Theorem~\ref{thm:fibration} is the development of an algorithm to compute the motivic Hilbert zeta function for irreducible curve singularities, as introduced in \cite{bejleri2020motivic}: